If you are looking for a cute way to house your kids crayon collection, or need a handmade gift idea, this DIY wood crayon holder is a perfect option.

-I made this one for Maya for Christmas and also gifted a few others.
-They were super easy and I think the result is darling!
+I made this one for my daughter for Christmas, and also made a few others at the same time for niece and nephew gifts.
+They were super easy and were a bit hit with the kids!

-For these particular crayon holders, my Dad gave me a hand and cut the pieces specially out of cherry wood, but you could use any 2×4 piece of wood.
-I think that Michael’s even sells blocks of wood like this ready for such projects.
+For these particular crayon holders, my Dad gave me a hand and cut the pieces out of cherry wood he had in his workshop, but you could use any 2×4 piece of wood from the hardware store (like pine – it’s really inexpensive!).

 Now onto the holes.
 We wanted it to be symmetrical and played around with different options.
 In the end, we thought it looked best to do two lines of five.

 After you have measured where you want the holes to go and marked them out on your piece of wood, it’s time to drill.
 My Dad has a drill press in his workshop, so we used it with a Forstner drill bit.
 The size of the holes are 1 cm.